Yanchuan County: Republic of China

 Following the failure of the Eastern Expedition, Mao began discussing the possibility of presenting an anti-Japanese united front, penning a treatise on the topic in Yangjiagetai on May 5, and began organizing an anti-Japanese "headquarters" in the village of Taixiangsi (太相寺村) in present-day Guanzhuang on May 10.
 From May 14 to May 18, Mao, Zhou, and Peng Dehuai began organizing Red Army troops for a western expedition into Gansu and Ningxia.
 The troops launched from Taixiangsi and Jiajiaping Village (贾家坪村) in Yanchuan County on the 19th.
-However, less than a month later, Mao and the Zhou had to return, facing a Nationalist attack from Wayaobao, to the northwest of the county.
-A number of Communist organs in Wayaobao were moved to Yanchuan County.
+However, less than a month later, Mao and the Zhou had to return, facing a Nationalist attack from Wayaobu, to the northwest of the county.
+A number of Communist organs in Wayaobu were moved to Yanchuan County.
 In June, Yanchuan itself faced heavy attacks from Nationalist forces, and were forced to abolish the Yanchuan County government and revert to guerilla warfare.
 By July, Nationalist troops occupied the county center, and in August, they launched an attack on Yongping.
 On September 19, a battle took place in Liumajiageta Village (刘马家圪塔村).
 The Communist Party re-established the county government in December.
 In April 1937, the Kuomintang and the Communist Party agreed that, for the purpose of opposing the Japanese invasion, the Kuomintang would also be allowed to established a county government in Yanchuan.
 A large public rally against the Japanese took place in the county on September 18, 1937.

 In September 1937, Yanshui County was merged into Yanchuan County, giving the new Yanchuan County jurisdiction over 7 districts and 53 townships, with a total population of 64,797.

 By October 1937, the Japanese army successfully invaded much of neighboring Shanxi, and began attempts at invading the Shaan-Gan-Ning Border Region.
 From October through December, the Communist government of the county launched a large series of operations targeting bandits in possession of military-grade weapons.

 In December 1937, a 40 km road connecting the village of Wangjiatun (王家屯村) in Yanchuan to the town of Yaodian in Yan'an's urban center (present-day Baota District) was completed.
 This road was the first in Yanchuan meant for usage by automobiles.

 In April 1938, some of the Red Army's security forces in the county were merged into the Eighth Route Army.
 The following month, county security forces arrested two people in the county who were allegedly spying for the Japanese army through a local Gelaohui organization.
 In July, two districts in the county were harassed by bandits, causing localized famine.
 Following this, various groups throughout the county, including guerilla fighters and security officers, collaborated to arrest 39 of the bandits supposedly responsible for the episode.